Where should you travel in 2025?

 Whether you’re a Star Wars fan or not, the Hjörleifshöfði Cape, where you’ll find a cave dubbed “Yoda Cave” for it’s uncanny resemblance to the fictional character, is worth a short visit.

 From Ring Road take a right at Hjörleifshöfði Road.
-There are signs saying not to drive on the sand so you’ll have to park at the end of the road and walk the 200 or so meters to the cave.
+There are signs saying not to drive on the sand so you’ll have to park at the end of the road and walk the 200 meters or so to the cave.
 May the force be with you.

 Laufskálavarða